homanchou/xr/book/build-your-own-webvr-site.md

   end
 ```

+We'll add authorization later, so just remove that bit for now.
 Notice the pattern "room:lobby" is currently hardcoded.
 This means this room channel can only handle one specific meeting room, the lobby.
 We want to handle arbitrary meeting room ids.
 We want to change it to look like this:

 ```elixir